 Readmission Rates Vary Depending on Insurance Type

 A look at different types of insurance shows that a patient’s health insurance coverage appears to correlate with hospital readmissions.
-Medicare patients have the highest rate of readmissions at over 55 percent, while Medicaid patients have a readmission rate of 20.6 percent.
+Medicare patients represent 55 percent of all readmissions, whereas Medicaid patients account for 20.6 percent.
 Part of this may be explained by the fact that Medicare generally covers older patients, who are at higher risk for chronic health conditions.

 Patients with private health insurance only accounted for 18.6 percent of readmissions, while self-pay or uninsured patients only made up 4.9 percent of readmissions.
 These numbers have been backed up by researchers from Beth Israel Deaconess Medical Center in Boston, who found that patients on Medicaid and Medicare had a far higher risk of readmission.